vesoft-inc/nebula/docs/get-started.md

 ### From Docker

-You can quickly test Nebula Graph with Docker, Before you start, make sure that you have:
+The easiest way to get Nebula Graph up and running is using Docker.
+Before you start, make sure that you have:

 * Installed the latest version of [Docker](https://docs.docker.com/)